Work Permit allows semi-skilled foreign workers from approved source countries to work in certain sectors.

 - Buy a security bond (for non-Malaysian workers).

 - Buy medical insurance for the worker.

 When the worker arrives

-- Register the worker’s residential address using the Online Foreign Workers Address Service (OFWAS) – at least an hour before requesting for the pass to be issued.
+Register the worker’s residential address and mobile number using the Online Foreign Workers Address Service (OFWAS) – at least an hour before requesting for the pass to be issued.

-- Send the worker for a medical examination by a Singapore-registered doctor – within 2 weeks of arrival.
+- Send the worker to any Singapore-registered doctor for a medical examination – within 2 weeks of arrival.

 - Print and complete the Security Bond form.

 - For sole proprietorships and partnerships, the form should be signed by the sole proprietor or partner.

 - For private limited companies, it should be signed by a directors who is registered with ACRA.
 If the director wishes to appoint an employee to sign the form, he must provide a written authorisation to MOM.

 - After entering Singapore